mtahakoroglu/LLIO-aided-iPyShoe/README.md

 <p align="justify">to activate <b>pyshoe</b> venv.</p>

-<h3>Installing Required PyShoe Packages</h3>
+<h3>Installing Required Packages</h3>
-<p align="justify">Type and enter the following commands in Anaconda PS terminal to install the required packages and libraries to run and reproduce the results in the page and the paper.</p>
+<p align="justify">Type and enter the following commands in Anaconda PS terminal to install the required packages and libraries to run PyShoe codes and reproduce the results in the page and the paper.
+We thank <a href="https://scholar.google.com.tr/citations?user=F2NkKNAAAAAJ&hl=tr">Dr. Ramazan Özgür Doğan</a> for the assistance in setting up the environment.</p>

 ```
 conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia